The Lady Is Willing (1934 film)

-The Lady Is Willing is a 1934 British comedy film directed by Gilbert Miller and starring Leslie Howard (as Mr. Leslie Howard).
+The Lady Is Willing is a 1934 British comedy film directed by Gilbert Miller and starring Leslie Howard (billed as "Mr. Leslie Howard").

 The film was unsuccessful, though it received some positive feedbacks; Mordaunt Hall wrote for The New York Times:

 Plot

 Set in France, private detective Albert Latour is employed by three men who aim to take revenge on the man responsible for a failed investment.
 Realising that the man's wife is wealthy, Latour kidnaps her in order to hold a ransom.
 The matter gets complicated when he finds himself falling in love with her.